Cloudstrucc/Power-Platform-GOC-Starter-Kit/README.md

 ## Enterprise Grants & Contributions

 *Details coming soon* - baseline data model solution (EGCS-DS) is available under the Solutions/Unmanged folder.
 The unpacked and packed (managed) versions coming with the documentation update in our next release.
 A second version of the customer-self-service portal for G&C will be published as well in our next release slated for August 30 - which includes G&C specific baseline functionality whereas the customer-self-service includes the functionality for any dataverse environment with the D365 Customer Service (basic and pro) licensing available.

-## Dependencies

-To ensure this theme is deployable in your environment you will need the following (minimum only, additonal dependencies required if you deploy DocFX, DevOps Pipelines, B2C and all other artifacts for the fulsome implementation of the entire architecture - described in the documentation)

-1. Dynamics 365 Customer Service Licensing (basic, pro, or enterpise) - Minimum.
-2. The unmanaged solutions contained in the Solutions/Unmanaged folder
-3. The customer-self-service portal application installed in the target Dataverse environment
-4. If you are integrating with Sign In Canada (TBS) or GCCF Consolidator (SSC) and want to implement an enterprise SSO so you can centralize identies and control the profile and which apps in your organization will leverage your enterprise SSO you will need to engage with either TBS or SSC to on board with these systems.
-This repository includes the B2C configurations however the Power Pages site also supports both of these identity providers out of the box using the OIDC authentication profile functionality.
-See [link to the TBS Sign In Canada Service](https://connect.canada.ca/en/index.html) and [link to Canada's GCCF SSO service](https://sc-gc-pch.fjgc-gccf.gc.ca/GCCFAccess/FAQ.aspx).
-For the GCCF Consolidator service please contact the SSC help desk to obtain your OIDC Client ID, Secret (or Private Key), Certificates (optional), and onboarding documentation.
-5. As part of the theme, we included the GCnotify integration.
-This is leveraged in addition to out of the box email (server side sync) as an email or sms platform that is available to every Department of Agency (Federal).
-[See link to register your application](https://notification.canada.ca/) and get your API keys and develop your email templates.